 Monitoring Well Installation

-Monitoring wells were installed using several different methods, depending on the geology in which the well was to be set.
+Monitoring wells were installed using several different methods, depending on the geologic materials in which the well was to be constructed.
 The following paragraphs provide the well installation details for each method.

 Direct-Push / Hollow Stem Auger

-Soil borings were first advanced with a direct-push, tracked drill rig, and soil samples were collected with a dual-tube or macro-core sampler to log the lithology prior to the installation of shallow monitoring wells.
-Soil samples were collected from continuous vertical intervals.
-These samples were logged in the field by a Barr geologist or environmental scientist as described in Section 4.1.1.
+Soil borings were initially advanced with a direct-push, tracked drill rig.
+Soil samples were collected with a dual-tube or macro-core sampler to log the lithology prior to the installation of shallow monitoring wells.
+Soil samples were collected from continuous vertical intervals and were logged in the field by a Barr geologist or environmental scientist as described in Section 4.1.1.
 Boring logs are provided in Appendix A.

-Monitoring wells were then installed via hollow-stemmed auger drilling and were constructed using 2 inch diameter, Schedule 40 polyvinyl chloride (PVC) well screens (No. 10 slotted) and risers.
-Wells were constructed in accordance with MDH Groundwater Monitoring Well Requirements.
-Well construction details are provided in Table 8.
+Monitoring wells were then installed via hollow-stem auger drilling and were constructed using 2-inch diameter, Schedule 40 polyvinyl chloride (PVC) well screens (No. 10 slot) and risers.
+Wells were constructed in accordance with Minnesota well code.
+Well construction details are provided in Table 9.
 Shallow monitoring wells installed at the Site are described below:

-Dump – Four monitoring wells were installed via hollow-stem auger on the north side of the Dump (Figure 2).
-Two of the locations are on the property owned by the Site Owner, while the other two are located on a neighboring property owned by Northern States Power Company.
-Because of flood conditions occurring during installation, two of the wells (MW-19-03 and MW-19-04) were completed with 20 feet well screens rather than the planned 10 foot well screens.
-The 20 foot screens were installed to comply with MDH monitoring well installation requirements that do not allow for threaded riser pipe connections below the observed groundwater level.
+Dump – Four monitoring wells were installed as perched wells via direct push/hollow stem auger on the north side of the Dump (Figure 2).
+Two of the locations are on the property owned by the Site Owner, while the other two are located on a neighboring property owned by Northern States Power Company (Xcel Energy).
+Because of flood conditions occurring during installation and associated higher groundwater levels, two of the wells (MW-19-03 and MW-19-04) were completed with 20-foot long well screens rather than the planned 10-foot long well screens.
+The 20-foot screens were installed to comply with MDH monitoring well installation requirements that do not allow for threaded riser pipe connections below the observed groundwater level.

-Landfill - Three monitoring wells (MW-11 to MW-13) were installed via hollow-stem auger on the north side of the Landfill (Figure 3).
+Landfill - Three monitoring wells (MW-11 to MW-13) were installed as water table wells via hollow-stem auger on the north side of the Landfill (Figure 3).

-One other shallow monitoring well (MW-9) was installed via hollow-stem auger on the south side of the Landfill as a nested pair with a bedrock monitoring well (MW-9D, discussed below).
+One other shallow monitoring well (MW-9) was installed as a perched well via direct push/hollow stem auger on the south side of the Landfill as a nested pair with a bedrock monitoring well (MW-9D, discussed below).
 Another shallow monitoring well was planned as a nested pair with bedrock monitoring well MW-10D; however, this well was not installed because there was no evidence of perched water during the drilling of MW-10D.

 Rotasonic and Diamond Core

 Two soil/rock borings were advanced and monitoring wells (MW-9D and MW-10D) were installed at the Landfill.
-Borings were advanced using Rotasonic (sonic) drilling technology to provide continuous soil samples for the planned bedrock monitoring wells.
+Borings were advanced using rotasonic (sonic) drilling technology to provide continuous soil samples for the planned bedrock monitoring wells.
 Sonic drilling uses dual line threaded drill pipe with an inner core barrel and an outer sonic drill casing.
-The sample is extruded from the core barrel in to plastic sleeves where it can be logged, field screened, and analyzed.
+The sample is extruded from the core barrel into plastic sleeves so that it can be logged, field screened, and sampled.
 From ground surface to the top of competent bedrock, continuous soil core samples were collected in accordance with ASTM D-6914-04e1 Standard Practice for Sonic Drilling for Site Characterization.